 - 8 oz chocolate (about 1.5 cups chopped)

 1. Prepare an 8x8 pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

-7. Cut the divinity into small squares to serve.
-Nutty Divinity can be stored in an airtight container at room temperature for up to a week.
+9. Use a sharp knife to cut the fudge into small squares to serve.
+Strawberry Jam Fudge can be stored in an airtight container at room temperature for up to two weeks.